Skip to main content

 Which aspect(s) of the guidebook are you commenting on?

-Committee structure
+Committee structure and voting

 The American Geriatrics Society (AGS) applauds the Partnership for Quality Measurement’s (PQM) commitment and efforts to engage with stakeholders on the new processes for consensus development and strategic planning for health care quality measurement.
 While the new processes generally seem reasonable, the AGS urges the inclusion of geriatrics expertise as these policies and procedures are further refined.
 It is also critically important to ensure that the Pre-Rulemaking Measure Review (PRMR) and Measure Set Review (MSR) committees include geriatrics expertise.
 Geriatrics health professionals provide care for older adults, usually over the age of 65, and see the oldest and sickest patients.
 Their expertise in caring for older people with medical complexity or serious illness, leading interprofessional collaboration, implementing knowledge of long-term care across settings and sites, and treating older people as whole persons would be an essential skill set for the quality measurement process.
 Given the heterogeneity of older people, geriatrics health professionals are crucial to ensure that quality measures and the related processes meaningfully consider the unique healthcare needs of this growing population as well as the geriatrics specialty.